Exploiting biology in functional materials

 The intellectual focus of this RIMSE Summer School is to engineer living systems to generate new polymeric materials.
 These composite materials can be responsive to diverse stimuli and are capable of generating complex, genetically encoded material outputs.
 Such materials can enable biosynthetic electronics, chemical threat decontamination, synthesis and/or delivery of therapeutics, and soft robotics, among other applications.
 Led by Professor Jonathan Pokorski, the course offers an introduction to skills relevant to synthesis and fabrication of engineered living materials.
 Trainees will learn techniques to create materials at the living/non-living interface, including polymer chemistry, additive manufacture, and soft matter characterization.

-2022 Application Deadlines are closed.
-Please check back for 2023 program information.
+2023 Application Deadlines are closed.
+Please check back during Winter 2023 for RIMSE 2024 program information.

 BIO: Arlan is a current undergraduate student attending California State University, Long Beach (Class of 2025) pursuing a B.S. in Biomedical Engineering.
 He is interested in exploring the field of tissue engineering and regenerative medicine.
 Arlan will be participating in the 2023 RIMSE Summer School on Engineered Living Materials.

 BIO: Anju is a high school student at Canyon Crest Academy.
 She is passionate about physics/engineering events through Science Olympiad and robotics.
 She is interested in exploring mechanoluminescence materials in developing wearable technology and 3D printing extrusion principles through SSELM.

 BIO: Racquel is an enthusiastic high school student (class of 2024) who is training for a future STEM career by studying Calculus, Chemistry and Biomedical Sciences.
 She is participating in research experiments at the UC San Diego MRSEC RIMSE 2023 Summer School on Predictive Assembly.